The Type-Traits Library: Optimization

 std::enable_if<std::is_byte<Tp>::value, void>::type

 The expression checks first if the template parameter TP is a byte:std::is_byte<T>::value.
 If this expression evaluates to true thanks to std::enable_if from the type-traits library SFINAE kicks in.
 SFINAE stands for Substitution Failure Is Not An Error and applies during overload resolution of a function template.
-It means that if substituting the template parameter fails, the specialization is discarded from the overload set but this failure causes no compiler error.
-This means in this concrete case: When the condition std::is_byte<T>::value returns false, this full specialization is discarded and another version of __fill_a is used.
+If substituting the template parameter fails, the specialization is discarded from the overload set, but this failure causes no compiler error.
+This means in this concrete case: When the condition std::is_byte<T>::value returns false, this full specialization is discarded, and another version of __fill_a is used.

 What's next?